finbourne/horizon-sdk-python/sdk/docs/IntegrationsApi.md

 # **execute_instance**
 > ExecuteInstanceResponse execute_instance(instance_id)

-[EXPERIMENTAL] ExecuteInstance: Execute an integration instance.
+[EXPERIMENTAL] ExecuteInstance:

-<br>Starts execution of an instance, returning its execution identifier.  <br />  <br />  <br>The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.
+Starts an execution of an integration instance, returning an execution id.
+You can check the status of your execution using either the ProcessHistory API or in the Data Feed Monitoring dashboard in the LUSID UI.

 ### Example